coreos/docs/os/configuring-date-and-timezone.md

 …
 ```

-Pick a timezone from the list and set it:
+Pick a time zone from the list and set it:

 ```
 $ sudo timedatectl set-timezone America/New_York